gura-lang/gura-lang.github.io/language-manual/chapter-02.md

 println('... string that may contain characters in Shift-JIS ...')
 </code></pre>
 <p>
-A magic comment has a format like <code>coding: XXXXXX</code> where <code>XXXXXX</code> indicates what encoding the parser is to use.
-It can be detected when it appears at the first or second line of a script and is described as a line comment that begins with <code>#</code> or <code>//</code>.
+A magic comment has a format like "<code>coding: XXXXXX</code>" where "<code>XXXXXX</code>" indicates what encoding the parser is to use.
+It can be detected when it appears at the first or second line of a script and is described as a line comment that begins with "<code>#</code>" or "<code>//</code>".
 </p>
 <p>
 The following format is acceptable too.